katsuaisu/CS3_1stQtrPortfolio/public/jellybeans.md

 ---
 ## Plan of Action
 1. I will set aside extra study sessions every week to review my weaker topics.2.
 I will ask questions in class and participate more during discussions.3.
-I will form a study group with classmates to share understanding.4.
+I will form a study group with classmates to share understanding.
+(Which means they give me Js knowledge I give them CSS knowledge) 4.
 I will use online resources (videos, tutorials, practice problems) to reinforce learning.5.
 I will consult my teacher for clarification when needed.
 6. Neocities for the win :DD
 ---
 ## Class Activities Reflection
 ### Effective Activities